Consistent Failed Uploads

-We recommend using http://speedtest.net to get a baseline on your upload and download speeds.
+We recommend using http://testmy.net to get a baseline on your upload speeds.

 Your internet speeds will vary based on your Internet Service Provider (ISP) and their bandwidth in your location.
+You'll want to see a smooth line like this graph above instead of several choppy peaks and valleys.
 Also, the file sizes and total amount of images you are uploading will also affect total upload time.